n-long/WGApipeline/README.md

 * -c -- number of cores
 * -o -- output directory

 In the BUSCO output directory, retrieve all of the exon annotations with the following code.
-Since these orthologs are under single-copy control, it is prudent to remove any 'Duplicated' entries in the full_table_*  file to avoid inferences drawn from sequencing artifacts.
+Since these orthologs are under single-copy control, it is prudent to remove any 'Duplicated' entries in the full_table_*  file to avoid inferences drawn from sequencing artifacts (citation coming soon).

 `#!/bin/bash`
 `cd output_folder`